EnterpriseDB/barman/new_docs/concepts.rst

 manually beforehand or let Barman create them for you by setting ``create_slot`` to ``auto`` in your backup server configurations.

+.. _concepts-barman-concepts-hook-scripts:

+Hook Scripts
+^^^^^^^^^^^^

+Barman enables developers to execute hook scripts along specific operations as pre- and/or post-operations.
+This feature provides developers with the flexibility to implement tailored and diverse behaviors.
+You can utilize a post-backup script to generate a manifest for the backup when using rsync or you can create a hybrid distributed architecture that allows you to copy backups to cloud storage as well by combining post-backup :ref:`hook scripts with barman-cloud <hook-scripts-using-barman-cloud-scripts-as-hooks-in-barman>` commands.

+For a more in-depth exploration of this topic, please refer to the main section on :ref:`hook scripts <hook-scripts>`.

 .. _concepts-barman-concepts-restore-and-recover: